An embedding theorem for subshifts over amenable groups with the comparison property: Discussion

 \section{Discussion}

 In Theorem~\ref{thm:main-result}, can the assumption that $Y$ contains a factor of $X$ be dropped?
 That is, under what conditions on $X$ and $Y$ does there necessarily exist a homomorphism $\phi : X \to Y$?
 This is true if for example $Y$ contains a fixed point, because every subshift factors onto a fixed point.
-A homomorphism was constructed by Lightwood \cite[Theorem~2.8]{lightwood-II} for $G = \mathbb{Z}^2$ in the case that $X$ is strongly aperiodic and $Y$ is an SFT which satisfies a mixing condition called ``square-filling mixing", therefore providing an extension of Krieger's embedding theorem to $\mathbb{Z}^2$.
+A homomorphism was constructed by Lightwood \cite[Theorem~2.8]{lightwood-II} for $G = \mathbb{Z}^2$ in the case that $X$ is strongly aperiodic and $Y$ is an SFT which satisfies the ``square-filling mixing" condition, therefore providing an extension of Krieger's embedding theorem to $\mathbb{Z}^2$.
 But, the existence of such homomorphisms in general remains open, even for $G = \mathbb{Z}^d$ where $d\geq 3$.

+Can the mixing condition on $Y$ be weakened?
+One might wish to replace the ``uniform" mixing condition of strong irreducibility with a non-uniform mixing condition, such as topological mixing.
+However, such conditions are too weak for the construction given here, as we rely on the fact that we can cut and paste patterns on tiles in $Y$ that are ``packed together" relatively tightly, with the tiling known to cover a fraction of the group which can be chosen arbitrarily close to $1$.
+Furthermore, it is known that topological mixing is too weak for a general embedding theorem (i.e., for a general $X$) even for $G = \mathbb{Z}^2$; indeed, Quas and \c{S}ahin \cite[Theorem~1.1]{quas-sahin} have constructed an example of a topologically mixing SFT $Y$ and a nonnegative constant $h_0 < h(Y)$ such that no subshift $X$ satisfying $h_0 \leq h(X) \leq h(Y)$ together with a stronger mixing condition (``square mixing"/``uniform filling" property) can be embedded in $Y$.

 Can the assumption that $G$ has the comparison property be dropped?
 If there are no amenable groups without the comparison property, then this point is moot.
 We invoke the comparison property in two places in this proof, in each case to construct a desirable system of quasi-tilings.
-In the first case, as part of the construction of the subshift $Y_0$ we construct a strongly irreducible system of exact tilings of $G$ by way of Theorem~\ref{thm:quasi-to-exact-tiling-factor} (due to Downarowicz and Zhang \cite{downarowicz-zhang-symb-ext, downarowicz-zhang-comparison}) in combination with a construction of Frisch and Tamuz \cite{frisch-tamuz}.
+In the first case, as part of the construction of the subshift $Y_0$, we construct a strongly irreducible system of exact tilings of $G$ by way of Theorem~\ref{thm:quasi-to-exact-tiling-factor} (due to Downarowicz and Zhang \cite{downarowicz-zhang-symb-ext, downarowicz-zhang-comparison}) in combination with a construction of Frisch and Tamuz \cite{frisch-tamuz}.
 In the second case, we adapt the proof of Theorem~\ref{thm:quasi-to-exact-tiling-factor} to construct a system $T_2$ of exact tilings as a factor of a sufficiently nice system of disjoint quasi-tilings $T_1$.
 As mentioned before, the most significant aspect of $T_2$ is that its tilings completely cover $G$, and disjointness here could in principle be traded for near-disjointness.

 If one refuses the comparison property and utilizes instead either $T_0$ or $T_1$ on the side of $X$ to construct the map $\psi : X \to Y$, then $\psi$ has the property that for every $x_1$, $x_2\in X$, if $\psi(x_1) = \psi(x_2)$ then $\T(x_1) = \T(x_2) = t_0\in T_0$ and $x_1(g) = x_2(g)$ for every $g\in \bigcup_c t_0(c)c$.
 This map is therefore not necessarily injective (unless $t_0$ covers $G$), but one does have that the difference in entropy between $X$ and $\psi(X) \subset Y$ can be made arbitrarily small (based on the covering density of $t_0$).
 Therefore in this case, if $Y$ contains at least one factor of $X$ then necessarily $Y$ contains many ``nontrivial" factors of $X$, in particular with entropy arbitrarily close to $X$.